 - increase number and quality of cycle parking spaces.

 - ask thecentre:mk to follow MK Council’s lead in pledging to be carbon-neutral by 2030.

 School councillors from the following schools will be attending: Jubilee Wood Primary, MK Academy, Orchard Primary, St. Monica’s Primary, St. Paul’s Secondary, Southwood Primary.

-10.15 Research plan – identify and prioritise issues, design questionnaire for listening campaign (example survey), brief on research roles, allocate survey locations
+10.15 Research plan – identify and prioritise issues, design questionnaire for listening campaign (example survey), brief on research roles, allocate survey locations in thecentre:mk.

 10.45 BREAK & move to survey locations in shopping centre

 11.00 Research Action – survey shop staff and thecentre:mk users